mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

     0 \text{ for } a > \tau_d.
   \end{cases}
 $$
-Fianlly we can rewrite as
+Finally, we can rewrite it as
 $$
 P(a) = 2 \left( \frac{\ln 2}{\tau_d} \right)
 e^{- \frac{\ln 2}{\tau_d} a} \int_a^\infty \delta(\xi - \tau_d) d\xi
 \Rightarrow = 2 \ln 2 \cdot 2^\frac{-a}{\tau_d}.
 $$
-Simplifying this we obtain
+Simplifying this, we obtain
 $$
 P(a) =
   \begin{cases}